AsteriskAmpersand/Ice-Stable/README.md

   - Projectile speed increased to 30/30/25 m/s (up from 25/25/20).
   - Super Crit Start Distance decreased by 70%.
   - Damage reduced to 0% after the 6th hit (down from 20% after the 9th hit).
-  - > These changes are intended to allow Pierce to perform more consistenly across different sized monsters, making it a good option in more matchups.
+  - > These changes are intended to allow Pierce to perform more consistently across different sized monsters, making it a good option in more matchups.
 - Spread Ammo:
-  - Spread patterns changed to be grouped around central point (was horizontal line).
+  - Spread patterns changed to be grouped around a central point (was horizontal line).
 - Sticky Ammo:
   - Damage Type changed to Blunt (was "HZV independent").
   - MV increased to 20/29/40 (up from 12/17/24).